alloy-d/alloy-d.nyc/README.md

 ### Prerequisites

-- An SSH key added to GitHub, to clone this repo with read/write access.
+- An SSH key added to GitHub, to clone this repo (and the config repos it depends on) with read/write access.

 ### Making it go